MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### General guidelines about devices and sensors

 - It’s recommended that you provide the DeviceId as Manufacturer_DeviceUniqueId.
-However, in cases where your partners aren't able to send telemetry at a device level (for example, they combine telemetry from multiple devices), a virtual deviceId can be created as Manufacturer_Building_VirtualDeviceId.
+However, in cases where your partners aren't able to send telemetry at a device level (for example, they combine telemetry from multiple devices), a virtual DeviceId can be created as Manufacturer_Building_VirtualDeviceId.
 In this case, VirtualDeviceId can be some natural key of a space.
 If your customer is providing the VirtualDeviceId, you should include information about the physical devices from which the telemetry is being calculated.
 Physical-device information can be in tags.

 - If Sensor.SensorType is unique for a device, you just need to provide SensorType.
 In cases where there are multiple data streams for a particular sensor type for a device, a unique SensorId is needed.
 SensorType and SenorId, in most cases, is PeopleCount, Occupancy, etc., unless SensorType isn't unique for a device.
 In this case, SensorId is SensorType_SomeUnique identifier.